Role of the committee

 The role of the committee is to:

-- Review the continued appropriateness and relevance of the Remuneration Policy
+- Review the ongoing appropriateness and relevance of the Remuneration Policy

-- Review the design of all share incentive plans before approval by the Board and shareholders.
-Monitor the application of the rules of such schemes and the overall aggregate amount of the awards
+- Review the design of all share incentive plans for approval by the Board and shareholders

-- Maintain contact with principal stakeholders, as required, on matters relating to remuneration
+- Maintain contact with principal stakeholders, as required, on matters relating to executive remuneration

 Terms of reference

 The Committee reviewed and amended its terms of reference during the year to incorporate changes included within the new UK Governance Code published in July 2018.

 How the Remuneration Committee spent its time during the year (%):

 In response to the new UK Corporate Governance Code, and in light of stakeholder feedback, we have made a number of changes to the way that we operate, and will continue to work towards identifying areas where our processes could be improved:

 - While the Committee has always had oversight, it now formally approves remuneration for the Company’s leadership team, in addition to the Executive Directors